Saravana-kr22/test_case_scrapper/README.md

 **Credits**

-This project was created by SAravana perumal K. The web scraper was built using the BeautifulSoup and Pandas libraries, which are maintained by the following developers:
+This project was created by Saravana perumal K. The web scraper was built using the BeautifulSoup and Pandas libraries, which are maintained by the following developers:

 - BeautifulSoup: Leonard Richardson
 - Pandas: Wes McKinney